-- 1. By selecting Averaged spike, the EEG of all spikes within the cluster are averaged and the resulting averaged spike is displayed. - 2.
+- 1. By selecting Averaged spike, the EEG of all spikes within the cluster are averaged and the resulting averaged spike is displayed.
+By performing a right click and in the EEG area of the averaged spike, a source localization of the averaged spike can be triggered through the context menu. - 2.
 By selecting Spikes overlapped, the EEGs of all spikes are shown overlapped in grey.
 The EEG of the selected spike is shown in color.